 The Office of the Union proposes to introduce the sentence below in track changes in paragraph 6 of the Explanatory Notes on Provisional Protection;

 “6.
 A member of the Union may provide in its legislation that the measures of provisional protection (see below notes on “Measures”) shall only take effect in relation to persons whom the breeder has notified of the filing of the application.
 Such a notification may be considered to be fulfilled in relation to all persons when the law has retained the date of the publication as the initial date for provisional protection, because publication is generally recognized as a notification mechanism of third parties.
+Information concerning applications for plant breeder’s right can be published in a physical document or in an electronic format.

 The organizations representing breeders (ISF, CIOPORA, Croplife International, Euroseeds, APSA, AFSTA, and SAA) submitted to the UPOV Office, on 11 February 2024, a proposed text for paragraph 8 of the Explanatory Notes on Provisional Protection, see Annex.